 Rules and Guidelines for Hosting IAU GAs

 Every three years the International Astronomical Union (IAU) has its General Assembly (GA) where it offers a rich scientific program to its members and conducts its administrative business.
-The proceedings of the scientific program are documented in the IAU Highlights of Astronomy; the administrative business is documented in the Transactions-B of the IAU.
+The proceedings of the scientific program are documented in the IAU Highlights of Astronomy (from 1968 until 2012) and in the Transactions A Proceedings (until 2015) and subsecquently in Astronomy in Focus for each IAU GA; the administrative business is documented in the Transactions B Proceedings of each GA.

 SCHEDULE OF GENERAL ASSEMBLY AND MAIN SCIENTIFIC EVENTS

 An IAU General Assembly (GA) is scheduled over 12 days, from Monday through Friday over two weeks, with registration starting on the preceding Sunday.
-The plenary Opening Session is held on the Tuesday afternoon of the first week; the plenary Closing Session is held on the Thursday afternoon of the second week.
+The plenary Opening Session is held on the Monday afternoon or Tuesday afternoon of the first week; the plenary Closing Session is held on the Thursday afternoon or Friday afternoon of the second week.
+The exact dates may be set depending on local arrangements and are to be discussed with the IAU.

-The scientific program normally comprises six Symposia, each of 3.5-days duration and spread over five working days, because of the two administrative Sessions of the GA per se.
+The scientific program normally comprises six Symposia, each of 3-days in duration and spread over four working days, because of the two administrative Sessions of the GA per se.
 Three Symposia are scheduled during the first week, and three during the second week.
-During the 10 working days, also some 15-20 Joint Discussions (JD) are held, each during 1-1.5 days, and some 5-10 Special Sessions (SpS), each during 2-3 days.
+Also held during the 10 working days are some Focus Meetings, each lasting 1-2 days, and 9 Division Meetings, each lasting 2 days.

-The selection of Symposia, JDs and SpSs is made by the IAU Executive Committee (EC), in consultation with the IAU Division Presidents (DP).
+The selection of Symposia and Focus Meetings is made by the IAU Executive Committee (EC), based on the proposal of the ad-hoc evaluation committee composed by the IAU Vice-Presidents and the Division Presidents.

-Each Symposium, Joint Discussion and Special Session is organized by its own international Scientific Organizing Committee, which liaises to the host's NOC/LOC through designated representatives.
+Each Symposium and Focus Meeting is organized by its own international Scientific Organizing Committee (SOC), which liaises with the host's NOC/LOC through designated representatives.

 The above scientific events and associated events are open to all registered participants of the GA.

 During the GA a large number of administrative and business meetings are being held.
-The EC has its own administrative meetings, usually lasting four days.
-The EC meets with the National Representatives, the Finance Sub-Committee, the Nominating Committee, and the Division Presidents.
-The Divisions, Commissions, and Working/Program Groups have their own business meetings, some of those also hosting scientific discussions.
+The EC has its own administrative meetings, usually lasting four days in several sessions.
+The EC meets with the National Representatives, the Finance Committee, the Special Nominating Committee, the Membership Commitee, the Resolutions Committee and the Division Presidents.
+The Divisions, Commissions, and Working Groups have their own business meetings, some of those also hosting scientific discussions.
+The four IAU Offices also have their own meetings, which may also host scientific discussions.

-The IAU follows the regulations of the International Council of Science and concurs with the actions undertaken by their Standing Committee on Freedom in the Conduct of Science on non-discrimination and universality of science.
+The IAU GAs follow the IAU Code of Conduct and the regulations of the International Science Council, and concurs with the actions undertaken by their Standing Committee on Freedom in the Conduct of Science on non-discrimination and universality of science.
+The IAU strives to achieve a diverse and inclusive meeting, as emphasized in its Springboard to Action.
+The locale of the GA should be welcoming to all members of our community.

-Recent GAs have been attended by 2000-2500 participants.
-Although the GA program should be sufficiently attractive to attract all participants to the whole GA program, not all will stay for the entire 12 days, depending on their interest in the various individual sessions.
+Recent GAs have been attended by 2000-3000 participants.
+Although the GA program should be sufficiently attractive to attract all participants of the whole GA program, not all will stay for the entire 2 weeks, depending on a participant's interest in the various individual sessions.
+Estimates based on past GAs indicate that about 1/3 of the participants attend one of the two weeks, and 1/3 attend both weeks.

-- One major hall seating at least 2500 persons, needed the first Tuesday and the last Thursday (GA plenary sessions), plus 3-4 evenings (IDs).
+- One major hall seating at least 3000 persons, required for the GA plenary sessions (Opening and Closing Ceremonies and 2 Business Sessions), plus 3 evenings (IDs).

-- Three lecture rooms seating 500-600 persons, needed during all 10 working days of the GA for the Symposia and the larger JDs and SpSs.
+- Three lecture rooms seating 500-600 persons, required during all 10 working days of the GA for the Symposia and the larger Focus Meetings.

-- Four lecture rooms seating 250-400 persons, needed during eight working days: from the 1st Tuesday through the 2nd Thursday, for the smaller JDs and SpSs and any last-minute sessions.
+- Four lecture rooms seating 250-400 persons, required during eight working days, for the smaller Focus Meetings and any last-minute sessions.

-- Ten smaller lecture rooms seating 100-120 persons, needed for the business meetings of Divisions, Commissions and Working/Program Groups.
+- Ten smaller lecture rooms seating 100-120 persons, required for the business meetings of Offices Divisions, Commissions and Working Groups.
 These can serve also for the larger administrative meetings mentioned above.
 They need to be available the full period of the GA.

-- One room seating 120 persons for meetings of the Executive Committee with the National Representatives, the Nominating Committee, the Finance Sub-Committee and the Resolutions Committee.
+- One room seating 100 persons for business meetings of the Executive Committee with the National Representatives, the Nominating Committee, the Finance Committee and the Resolutions Committee.

 - Two rehearsal rooms for presentations using slides and digital projectors.
-Rehearsals require on the spot assistance of specialists concerning all specialized audio-visual equipments needed in the conference rooms.
+Rehearsals require on-the-spot assistance of specialists concerning all specialized audio-visual equipment needed in the conference rooms.

 The IAU staff and functions require the following office space: